 - Ability to collect information rapidly.
 If unplanned events occur, the call center allows for collecting information more rapidly than possible through in-person supervision.
 For instance, during the pandemic or during widespread strikes in over the last three years, the MENFP was able to conduct surveys to identify if schools had to stop operating.
 This information allowed, for example, for the project to immediately pivot to the use of hybrid socio-emotional support interventions during the school closures.
 Data collected from the call center surveys has been used to ensure that damaged food goods are replaced, that children receive tuition waivers on time, and to make decisions

 - Low-cost.
 Importantly, the call center tool is low cost.
 Indeed, for the monitoring of the 2022 Bank-financed school feeding program in Haiti the call center tool cost approximately US$17,000 for a program that covers 130,000 children.
 This makes the cost US$7 dollars per child per year.
 When compared against the costs of in-person supervision monthly throughout each department of the country, coupled with the wide and rapid reach of the tool, the economic benefits are clear.

 Ultimately the future of education in Haiti will make more use of data to better support it’s decisioning-making processes and responses to systemic shocks.
-As part of Vision 2025—our roadmap for an inclusive and sustainable recovery—the IDB is ready to finance these and many similar efforts.
+The IDB is ready to finance these and many similar efforts.
 The IDB’s support to innovative monitoring and supervision tools will further support the MENFP’s ability to provide on-time responses to rapidly to emerging situations and continue to strengthen its education system.